adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

     ItemDisplay[]: %NAME% -%SOCKETS%-

+`%BASENAME%` gives the item's base type name rather than its full name, which is useful for uniques and set items where the displayed name tells you nothing about what the item actually is:

+    ItemDisplay[UNI]: %NAME% (%BASENAME%)

+That turns "Wizardspike" into "Wizardspike (Bone Knife)".

 ## Logical Operators

 Often you will want to match multiple conditions.
 This rule will match any item that satisfies both CONDITION1 and CONDITION2 (since no logical operators are given, the conditions are implicitly ANDed together):